Search

 Rapport

 Rapport in the classroom is one of the most important elements in getting a message across.
 NLP has specific techniques to learn how to establish and maintain rapport.
 These include strategies such as matching body language and posture, volume and speed of voice, use of register and slang.
 Other factors can include distance of speakers and eye contact.
-This can be easily demonstrated in the following exercise.
+One can easily demonstrate this with the following exercise.

 The Three Minute Exercise